 This programme entered into its operational phase in March 2014, when Syrian college students received a rare lifeline.
 A humanitarian rescue operation – organized by the Global Platform with the support of the Portuguese Government – allowed 45 Syrian students selected out of 1,700 candidates to resume their university studies under an emergency scholarship program, providing a comprehensive integrated “higher education care” services package.

 Although proving to be a very effective and low-cost model, a lack of funding has left another 700 Syrian students without scholarships they need to continue their studies in spite of having secured their admission at University with tuition fee waivers.
-Some additional 50 Syrian Students have joined this programme for the 2014-2015 Academic Year and 40 Syrian Students will very soon start the Academic Year 2015 - 2016 in Portugal.

 All people have a right to education, and those affected by emergencies, be it because of man-made conflicts or natural disasters, are no exception.
 Further to this rights-based approach, there is a growing body of evidence on education’s life-saving and life-sustaining role in particular by contributing to the self-reliance of young people and communities.
 Home to the vital 18-32 age group, higher education in particular plays a unique role in emergency situations as a powerful drive for change and catalyst for recovery.
 Higher Education gives hope for the future.
 Yet only 1% of refugees have access to higher education.